medipixel/rl_algorithms/README.md

 ```
 When you do this, the model structure of **distillation config file** should be the same as the teacher.
 You can set the number of data to be stored by the `buffer_size` variable in the distillation config file.

-Second, you can train the student model with the next command:
+Second, you can train the student model with the following command:
 ```
 python run_env_name.py --distillation --distillation-buffer-path <path-where-data-is-stored> --cfg-path <distillation-config-path>
 ```
 You can set `epoch` and `batch_size` of the student learning through `epochs` and `batch_size` variables in the distillation config file.
 The checkpoint file of the student will be saved in `./checkpoint/env_name/DistillationDQN/`.

-Finally, You can test performance in the same way as **the original agent** using the checkpoint file of the student.
+Finally, You can test performance in the same way as **the original agent** using the checkpoint file of the student:
-Type:
 ```
 python run_env_name.py --test --load-from <student-checkpoint-path> --cfg-path <config-path>
 ```